FlavScents AInsights Entry: Allyl Propionate (CAS: 2408-20-0)

 4. Use in Flavors

-Allyl propionate is widely used in flavor formulations, particularly in fruit flavors such as pineapple, apple, and pear.
-It serves as a key impact note, enhancing the overall fruitiness and freshness of the flavor profile.
-Typical use levels in finished food products range from 0.5 to 5 ppm, with higher concentrations potentially leading to an overpowering effect.
-The compound is stable under normal processing conditions but may degrade under extreme heat or acidic conditions.
+Allyl propionate is used in a variety of flavor categories, including fruit, confectionery, and beverage applications.
+It functions as an impact note, providing a distinct pineapple-like flavor that enhances the fruity character of formulations.
+Typical use levels in finished food or beverage products range from 1 to 10 ppm, with higher concentrations potentially leading to overpowering effects.
+It is relatively stable under normal processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature